Adam's apple: Function

-Society and culture
+Society and Western culture

 While both men and women can possess an Adam's apple, the larger frequency of its appearance in men has led to the perception of the Adam's apple as an indicator of masculinity.
-As such, transgender women may choose to undergo cosmetic surgery to remove it from their necks, a process known as chondrolaryngoplasty, or coloquially as a "tracheal shave".
+As such, transgender women may choose to undergo cosmetic surgery to remove it from their necks, a process known as chondrolaryngoplasty, or colloquially as a "tracheal shave".
 Transgender men may choose to augment and thereby enlarge the Adam's apple, a process known as masculinization.

-Chondrolaryngoplasty surgery is effective and studies done by surgeons in Tel Aviv and Los Angeles have demonstrated complications to be few and, if present, transient.
+Chondrolaryngoplasty surgery is effective, and studies done by surgeons in Tel Aviv and Los Angeles have demonstrated complications to be few and, if present, transient.

+There is also an additional surgery available, feminization laryngoplasty, also known as "FemLar", which can safely reduce the Adam’s Apple to an extent greater than that which can be accomplished by a tracheal shave, given it explicitly operates on the vocal cords within the Adam's apple as opposed to avoiding them.
+However, feminization laryngoplasty is a reconstructive surgery that carries additional risks and has a very strong feminizing effect on the voice that may or may not be desirable to the patient.
+There are also far fewer practitioners who are known to be currently performing FemLar as it is far newer than the tracheal shave procedure.

 Etymology

 The English term "Adam's apple" is a calque of Latin pomum Adami, which is found in European medical texts from as early as 1600.
 "Adam's Apple" is found in a 1662 English translation of Thomas Bartholin's 1651 work Anatomia.